 The Company files tax returns as prescribed by the tax laws of the jurisdictions in which it operates.
 In the normal course of business the Company is subject to examination by federal and state jurisdictions, where applicable.
 There are currently no pending tax examinations.
-The earliest tax years that may be subject to examination by jurisdiction are 2013 for both federal and state purposes.
+The earliest tax years that may be subject to examination by jurisdiction are 2015 for both federal and state purposes.
+In addition, the NOL carryforwards are subject to examination by the taxing authority and could be adjusted or disallowed due to such exams.
 The Company's policy is to record interest and penalties related to income taxes as part of the tax provision.
-There were no interest and penalties pertaining to uncertain tax positions for the years ended December 31, 2017 or 2016.
+There were no interest and penalties pertaining to uncertain tax positions for the years ended December 31, 2018 or 2017.